xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes: Scalar-Vector-Tensor decomposition

-We then apply the SVT decomposition by means of: \mathIn{\%/.moderule1/.moderule2/.$\gamma$0rule/.$\pi$0rule//ToCanonical;} Finally, we simplify the result: \mathIn{S1c=\%/.sheardecomposition/.A2rule/.A3rule/.A4rule/.A5rule/.A6rule\\ /.$\sigma$brule//org;}

-One can now check that these constraints have vanishing Poisson brackets (modulo the background constraint).
+We proceed in a similar way with $ \tilde {\mathbb S}^{(1)}(\v k)$.
+We do it in several steps.
+In the first one, we substitute $\partial_i$ by $i\, k_i$ \mathIn{S1b/.MakeRule[\{PD[-i]@$\delta$h[LI[1],-j,-k],I*kv[-j]$\delta$h[LI[1],-i,-k]\}]\\ /.MakeRule[\{PD[-j]@$\delta$h[LI[1],-i,-k],I*kv[-j]$\delta$h[LI[1],-i,-k]\}]\\ /.MakeRule[\{PD[-i]@kv[i],0\}]//ContractMetric;} We then apply the SVT decomposition by means of \mathIn{\%/.moderule1/.moderule2/.$\gamma$0rule/.$\pi$0rule//ToCanonical;} Finally, we simplify the result \mathIn{S1c=\%/.sheardecomposition/.A2rule/.A3rule/.A4rule/.A5rule/.A6rule\\ /.$\sigma$brule//org;} One can now check that these constraints have vanishing Poisson brackets (modulo the background constraint).
 For instance, \mathIn{PoissonBracket[S1c,diffeob1,Q,PQ]/.bgconstraintrule//org} \mathOut{0} where we have evaluated the background constraint on-shell.
 We have checked that the Poisson brackets with the remaining constraints all vanish, in these cases identically (see the {\tt Mathematica} notebook \cite{ntbk}).
-Hence, they are first class constraints, as they must be from the view point of general~relativity.
+Hence, they are first class constraints, as it must be from the view point of general relativity.